ekmett/unpacked-containers/README.md

 Documentation
 ==

-To build haddocks for this project you need to configure with
+To build haddocks for this project you need to run

 ```
-cabal configure -fhaddock
+$ cabal new-haddock
 ```

-and then you can `cabal new-haddock` or `cabal haddock` as usual.

-This will produce viable documentation, but in that form the library is broken.

 Contact Information
 -------------------